gazebosim/docs/acropolis/install.md

 ## Getting the sources

-The instructions bellow use some UNIX commands to manage directories but the obvious alternatives on Windows should provide the same result.
+The instructions below use some UNIX commands to manage directories but the obvious alternatives on Windows should provide the same result.

 The first step would be to create a developer workspace in which `vcstool` and